 - Healthier than potatoes with far fewer carbohydrates

 - High in vitamin B-6 for the brain, nerves, red blood cells, and energy

 - Antioxidants to reduce the risk of cancer, diabetes, heart disease, and cognitive decline

-- Prebiotics (inulin fiber) help restore good bacteria in the guts, which is necessary for good digestion, getting rid of bad bacteria, and helps to promote bowel movements
+- Prebiotics (inulin fiber) help restore good bacteria in the guts, which is necessary for good digestion, getting rid of bad bacteria, and helping to promote bowel movements.

 - Hydration since jicama is 85% water